Bertha Pleasant Williams Library

-In the late 1940’s, members of the black community in Montgomery, Alabama lobbied the still vehemently segregated city to have a library branch of their own.
-Eventually, the city conceded that they could have one, but provided that they were able to fill the city requirement of having a qualified librarian.
-Such a librarian was found in Bertha Pleasant Williams, who is a Master’s graduate of Atlanta University’s newly formed library science program.
-She was offered the job shortly after her graduation and she accepted it becoming the first African American professional librarian in the city of Montgomery when she started her job in 1948.
-That same year, she founded the city’s first black library out of two rooms in the Montgomery City Federation of Colored Women’s Clubs’ Community House.
+In the late 1940s, members of the Black community in Montgomery, Alabama lobbied the segregated city to establish a library branch that served African Americans.
+Eventually, the city conceded provided that the groups could meet the city requirement of having a qualified librarian.
+Such a librarian was found in Bertha Pleasant Williams, who held a M.A. degree from Atlanta University’s newly formed library science program.
+Williams was offered the job shortly after her graduation and she accepted it becoming the first African American professional librarian in the city of Montgomery when she started her job in 1948.
+That same year, Williams led the city’s first library that served Black patrons out of two rooms in the Montgomery City Federation of Colored Women’s Clubs’ Community House.
 This location became known as the South Union Street branch and she led this branch for all twelve years of its operation.

 Bertha Pleasant Williams left this branch in 1968 to work at the Alabama State University Library where she worked for fourteen years.
 Alabama State University honored her fifty years of contributions to library service and education in Alabama with a special Golden Graduation Diploma in 1993.
 Williams was again celebrated in 2005 at the 50th anniversary of the Montgomery Bus Boycotts.
 She was honored as “an unsung hero” for being a founding member of the Women’s Political Council which led various civil rights actions including the historic bus boycotts.